 10. New Year’s Eve at First Night Alexandria

 Image credit: J Clifford for Visit Alexandria

-Get down in Old Town at the 22nd annual First Night, a family-friendly New Year’s Eve party where Alexandria’s coffee shops, stores, hotels and museums turn into performance venues for 175 live shows and fireworks light up the Potomac.
-The afternoon’s Eigth Annual Fun Hunt is joined by activities for couples and families.
+Get down in Old Town at the 23rd annual First Night Alexandria, the largest family-friendly New Year’s Eve party in the region.
+Alexandria’s coffee shops, stores, hotels and museums turn into performance venues for 150 live shows and a spectacular fireworks finale lights up the Potomac at midnight.
+The afternoon’s Ninth Annual Fun Hunt is joined by activities for couples and families.
 Don’t forget to share all your First Night selfies on Instagram with #ALXFirstNight.